seanebones-lang/mars/PRODUCTION_READINESS_INPUT.md

 5. **Documentation:**
    - No API versioning strategy
    - No incident response plan
-   - No disaster recovery plan
+   - No disaster recohighly plan

 6. **Compliance:**
    - Claims compliance but not audited